 Kingdom Compassion will help you respond in humility to the Adonai (LORD) and the wounded without using yourself as a reference point.
 How will you decenter yourself to let humility?
 Ponder and respond.
 Let grace.

 Lean in any way.
 See the rubble at your feet and dare to linger in true fellowship because avoidance, disassociation, trying to spin it, and/or deflecting will not allow your true self to disrobe from the false self.
 Let grace.

 After you have completed this lamenting exercise, please continue to read.
 You may even need to return to read on another day.
 Let grace.

-This concludes this lament exercise and experience, but it does not conclude its engagement.
+This concludes this guided lament meditative experience, but it does not conclude its engagement.